alznxp/portfolio/README.md

 ### Alizain's Personal Portfolio

 This repository hosts code for the official website for Alizain's portfolio.
 This portfolio showcases my skills, projects, professional experiences, and blog.
-It is built using modern web technologies and serves as a personal space to highlight my work.
+It is built using modern web technologies highlighted below and serves as a personal space to highlight my work.

 #### Technologies Used